bjdixon/squash-score/README.md

 [test link](http://bjdixon.github.io/squash-score/)

-*This is a no framework version of the app.*
+*This is a react.js version of the app.*